 The difference between mixing and mastering can be somewhat confusing.
 Many new artists may not know the difference and why both are approached separately.
 Sometimes song’s are not ready for mastering because the song was not mixed or mixed well.
 Ultimately the end goal of both mixing and mastering is the best sonic representation of your composition.
 A basic understanding of the two will allow the artist to fully execute their songs vision with clarity.
 Let’s look into the two elements and why they are needed.

-Mixing is the process of blending your song’s individual tracks.
+Mixing s the process of blending your song’s individual tracks.
 This allows unique access to each element in the song.
-You will put your drums, bass, synths, pianos, vocals etc. on their individual tracks in the mixing engineers DAW.
+You put your drums, bass, synths, pianos, vocals etc. on their individual tracks in the mixing engineers DAW.
 With control of the sounds, the engineer will be able to blend and pan your tracks together using things like equalizers, compressors, reverbs and delays ultimately mixing your song.
 This also can be a very creative situation that will help the overall feel of the song.
-Once the final mix is achieved, it is then bounced or exported into a stereo file.
-It is this stereo file that will is sent to mastering.
+Once the final mix is finished, it is then exported into a stereo file.
+It is this stereo file that is sent to mastering.

 Mastering is the continued process of mixing your stereo print.
 The practice of mastering, while shrouded in mystery is rather straightforward.
 A mastering engineer will usually work with stereo files of your mix on one track in their workstation.
 While your mastering engineers ears may vary, the end goal is polish, clarity, and loudness of your creative mix.
 At the least a mastering engineer will help your song by eq’ing, compressing and limiting.

-If the high’s in your mix need a little boost or maybe your low end could need a bit more strength, your mastering engineer will make it happen from your stereo blend.
+If the high’s in your mix need a little boost, or your low end could use a bit more strength, your mastering engineer will make it happen from your stereo track.
 Additionally, this process will add loudness to your mix and get your song to compete with other song’s out there whether they are online, streamed or played on the radio.
 Lastly when considering mastering if there are multiple mixing engineers on the project a mastering engineer will be able to bring all of there mixing styles into one cohesive sonic piece.

 Hey.
 It’s Matty Harris at mixandmastermysong.com.
 Today, I’m gonna go over the difference between mixing and mastering.
 I’ve had a lot of clients hit me up over the years and saying, “Hey, I just need my song mastered.”, but then, they’ve come to find out that it’s not even mixed yet.
 So, it’s really important to understand the differences between the two processes.